 Evening Classes, Part-Time Options

 Our master’s program in Community Psychology is convenient for working adults.
-Classes are held on Russell Sage College’s campuses in Albany and Troy.
+Classes are held on Russell Sage College’s campuses in Albany and Troy, New York.
 Most classes are offered in the evenings; some weekend or reduced-seat-time classes are available.